okkevaneck/prospr/docs/source/index.rst

 Welcome to Prospr's documentation!
 Prospr is a Python toolbox for protein structure prediction, build on a C++ core.
-The Python package can be used when maximum execution speed is unnecessary, and when Prospr's datasets and visualization module are of interest.
-The C++ core is available for all high-performance computing applications.
+The Python package can be used when quick development is of key, and when Prospr's datasets and visualization module are of interest.
+The C++ core is available as a standalone for all high-performance computing applications.
 Often, the C++ core is used for gathering data while the Python package is used for managing the experiments.

 See the :doc:`installation` and :doc:`quickstart` pages for an easy introduction to the basics of Prospr.
-There is also the :doc:`manpage` where all functionality of Prospr is explained in-depth per module.
+The both pages also contain example usages of the C++ core for data gathering.
+There is also the  page where all functionality of Prospr is explained in-depth per module.

 .. toctree::